-I sat down to show Zoë how I made my Melted Crayon Speckled Ornament.
+I taught Zoë how to melt crayons to create a melted crayon ornament.
 She started playing around with the process and came up with this fun DIY Melted Crayon Galaxy Ornament!

 I just love how creative she is, and how she can take a craft and make it all her own!
 Next time, I might recommend putting a few pieces of white or yellow in to look like stars!

 You can really personalize this Christmas ornament by choosing your favorite colors, or colors that match the scheme of your family’s Christmas decorations.
 Best of all, this easy Christmas craft is quick to make – and it makes a stunning handmade Christmas gift idea!

 How to Make a Melted Crayon Galaxy Christmas Ornament

 - Crayons without wrappers - blues, purples, pinks

 - Choose the colors of crayon that you'd like to use.
 Zoë used a variety of blues, purples and pinks for hers.
 Use your whittling tool to shave thin slices of crayon onto a piece of paper.
 Make a really good sized pile.